Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 ### Metrics query

 The following example gets metrics for an Event Grid subscription.
-The resource URI is that of an event grid topic.
+The resource URI is that of an Event Grid topic.

 The resource URI must be that of the resource for which metrics are being queried.
 It's normally of the format `/subscriptions/<id>/resourceGroups/<rg-name>/providers/<source>/topics/<resource-name>`.